mitranim/imperouter/readme.md

 ### `Context`

-Part of the Preact adapter.
+Part of the React and Preact adapters.
 Passes `history` to descendant links.
 Use this somewhere at the root of your view hierarchy.

 See the [usage](#usage) examples above.
 In short: